Fencing Case Study

 The fencing for the 120-house pilot scheme and initial project is made from recycled plastics (Brochure) that are also recyclable themselves.
 Skills2Build, a supported employment programme for people who face significant barriers to finding jobs, recruited local Partington residents to help with its installation.

-The project consists of a range of different size fencing and it’s hoped the scheme will be extended once this first phase is completed in August.
-The new material replaces exiting wooden fences, which had become broken or had rotted over time.
+The project consists of a range of different size fencing and it's hoped the scheme will be extended once this first phase is completed in August.
+The new material replaces existing wooden fences, which had become broken or rotted over time.

 For further information please email Kedel Media Contact, Dermot Walch.